VictorTeissler/DeathMetal/README.md

 * Jimmy Twotimes for pointing me at the scanning capabilities - this became rockso, thanks man!
 * Clutchisback for the beef hooks and help with the blog post - greatly appreciated.
 * Soen knows what he did.
-* Coalfire for the opportunity
+* Coalfire for the opportunity to develop the initial version.
+Thanks again.